tobywise/DMpy/docs/model_fitting.rst

 Parameter starting values
 -------------------------

 Some quantities used by the model will need to have a starting value provided (for example the estimated value of a stimulus), even though this is not necessarily of interest.
-This can be acheived by simply setting the parameter to the desired starting value using the mean argument of the Parameter class.
+This can be achieved by simply setting the parameter to the desired starting value using the mean argument of the Parameter class.
 An advantage of this is that it is also possible to estimate the best fitting starting value by providing a distribution rather than a fixed point as the starting value.

 Debugging errors during model fitting